grafana/grafana/docs/sources/introduction/_index.md

 **Grafana Mimir:** Grafana Mimir is an open source software project that provides a scalable long-term storage for Prometheus.
 For more information about Grafana Mimir, refer to [Grafana Mimir documentation](https://grafana.com/docs/mimir/latest/).

-**Grafana Phlare:** Grafana Phlare is an open source software project for aggregating continuous profiling data.
-Continuous profiling is an observability signal that allows you to understand your workload's resources (CPU, memory, etc...) usage down to the line number.
-Refer to [Grafana Phlare documentation](https://grafana.com/docs/phlare/latest/).
+**Grafana Phlare:** Grafana Phlare is an open-source software project for aggregating continuous profiling data.
+Continuous profiling is an observability signal that enables you to understand your workload's resource (CPU, memory, etc.) usage to the exact line number.
+For more information about using Grafana Phlare, refer to [Grafana Phlare documentation](https://grafana.com/docs/phlare/latest/).